Shapur1234/Fractl/README.md

 - To build: `nix build .#Package`
 - To build and run locally: `nix run .#Package`
 - Example: `nix run .#gui-gpu`

+- Or use on of the build scripts in [./script]

 ### Building using cargo